Get-Gud-Dev/Role/docs/1-abstract-design/entity-model/README.md

 Entities also must have [physical properties](../mechanics/physical-properties.md), however these are not determined by the player but rather by the components that make up the entity.

-**Negative space** is the amount of space an entity is allowed to use as a container.
-This is expressed as a percentage of the total volume and it is limited by the following factors:

 ## Components